-Businesses in low-risk industries with a small footprint often qualify for a business owner’s policy, which combines general liability insurance with property insurance at a discount.
+Businesses in low-risk industries with a small footprint often qualify for a business owner’s policy, which combines general liability insurance with commercial property insurance at a discount.
 The typical business that is eligible for a BOP:

-Part of the property insurance portion of your BOP, business interruption insurance protects against unexpected closure caused by a covered event.
+Also called business income insurance, business interruption coverage can help pay for revenue the small business lost as a result of the incident.
 For example, if a storm damages a bakery storefront and the repairs take a month, business interruption insurance reimburses the bakery for its lost income.

 Your general liability insurance should be able to cover the cost of a potential lawsuit.
 Your property insurance should have limits that match the value of your business personal property so you can get reimbursed appropriately after a fire or other loss.